jdcloudcom/en/documentation/Developer-Tools/CodePipeline/Best-Practices/Deployment-On-K8S.md

 -  Manual confirmation: If manual confirmation is selected, the operation will be executed after the user clicks **Confirm**.

-4. To successfully access deployment applications, please add a Load Balancer service to such deployment in the k8s cluster page.
+4. To successfully access deployment applications, please add the Load Balancer service to such deployment in the JCS for Kubernetes-Service Page.

 Create yaml as follows: